 Other tips to keep in mind

-- Make Sure Your Nested JSON Data is Actually in a Readable JSON Format: You might need to add a few additional lines of code when creating your dataframe (assuming you’re extracting this info from an API) to ensure that the nested JSON is actually formatted properly.
-If it is not, the unnesting process we walked through above won’t work
+1. Make Sure Your Nested JSON Data is Actually in a Readable JSON Format: You might need to add a few additional lines of code to ensure that the nested JSON is formatted properly.

-- Brush up on your dbt documentation: If you’re new to dbt, or if you haven’t used the tool in a while take a moment to brush up on all the how-tos and best practices.
+3. Brush up on your dbt documentation: If you’re new to dbt, take a moment to brush up on the tool.
 This link is a great place to start!

 For further guidance, or if you have specific challenges with your JSON data transformations, feel free to reach out to us at nick@southshore.llc and james@southshore.llc.
 You can also find us at our website at southshore.llc.